 2.)
 Container-grown roses: These are roses that have been grown in containers for a whole growing season or more.
 They can be more costly but also available all year round.
 And you can plant all year round, provided the ground is neither frozen, nor very dry.
 If you are south of the line, container roses are the best choice, because your ground and air temperatures are warmer.

 Dig a hole the depth of the rose pot and 18 inches wide.
 Remove the plant from pot, place in center of the hole, spread roots, and fill in with soil.
 Water well and firm soil with the back of a shovel or your hands to eliminate air pockets.
 Scatter slow-release fertilizer formulated for roses around plants and scratch in with a cultivator.

 - Plant lavender at the base of rosebushes if deer are a problem in your area.
 Deer are attracted by rose scent, and lavender muddies the rose aroma.

 - Dump coffee grounds and used tea leaves around bushes.
 Both acidify the soil slightly, which roses love.

 - Bury banana skins or even the entire black, mushy banana at the base of bushes to provide magnesium, an element that the plants crave.

 - Scratch 2 tablespoons of Epsom salts into the soil around a rose.
 The salts make flower colors more intense.

 - Use rabbit food for fertilizer.
 The pet food is composed of alfalfa meal, which supplies a growth stimulant, nitrogen, and trace elements to roses.
 Scratch in ½ cup of pellets around each rose and water well.

 Read more about landscape roses and disease-resistant roses.

-See our Rose guide for planting and growing tips.
+See the Almanac’s complete Rose Growing Guide for excellent planting and rose care tips.